dpthegrey/miniature-tribble/README.md

 Runs the mock backend which spits out json data.\
 Use http client to test GET, POST, DELETE requests on [http://localhost:5000/feedback](http://locahost:5000/feedback).

+### Run Dev environment `npm run dev`

+Runs the app in the development mode.\
+Uses concurrently to run the frontend and backend.\